-This is the third in a series of briefings about the data protection issues which need to be considered in relation to Brexit.
+This is the third in a series of briefings about Brexit and the data protection issues which need to be considered in relation.

 The Current Position

 On the 24th December 2020, the UK and EU reached a trade deal and co-operation agreement to address the arrangements at the end of the Brexit transition period on the 31st December 2020.
 The agreement includes interim provisions, a bridging mechanism, for the movement of personal data to the UK.
-This is to last four months, plus an additional two months, unless either party objects, or if an adequacy agreement is reached earlier, meaning this will come to an end on the 30th June at the latest.
+This is to last four months, plus an additional two months, unless either party objects, or if an adequacy agreement is reached earlier.
+This means these provisions will come to an end on the 30th June at the latest.

 If the UK wishes to make changes to any data protection legislation, that is not in EU law, then the UK will be required to notify the EU.
 In this case, either party may request, within five working days, a meeting of the Partnership Council, which would need to be held within two weeks.
 If neither party requests the meeting, then the EU is deemed to approve the proposed amendment.
 This now allows organisations, like yours, more time to address any changes that may be required, should an adequacy agreement not be reached.